AirDrop is easy, fast, and convenient, but also a risk to employees and your data

 - Off: Safe, but not convenient if you use AirDrop to send a picture quickly between your phone and your Mac.

-- Allow to be discovered by contacts only: Those in your address book (email, phone number) can see your device.
+- Allow to be discovered by contacts only: People in your address book (email or phone number) can see your device.

-- Allow to be discovered by everyone: This is where you are most vulnerable.
+- Allow to be discovered by everyone: Anyone within range can see and find your device.
+This is where you are most vulnerable.

 The third option is the problematic one.
-People often set AirDrop to be discoverable by everyone when they are trying to get AirDrop to work with a friend or colleague.
-That person might not be in your address book so you set your iPhone or Mac as discoverable to everyone, send the file or link, and then…
+People often set AirDrop to be discoverable by everyone when they are trying to get AirDrop to work with someone not in their address book, like quickly sending something to a person at work.
+You set your iPhone or Mac as discoverable to everyone, send the file or link, and then—you forget about it.
+Until…

 Now any other iPhone, iPad, or Mac within a few feet of you can “see” your device through AirDrop.
 Most of the time, all that happens is you get bombarded with requests to accept a photo or link.
-Often these are teen pranks on public transit—as talked about in this article from The Atlantic—but even a prank can get out of hand in the case of a woman hit with over a hundred images on the train.
+Often these are teen pranks on public transit—as described in this article from The Atlantic—but even a prank can get out of hand as in the case described in this post from Sophos about a woman bombarded with over a hundred images while on the train.

 What is the biggest Airdrop security risk?